Pourskyy/NewbieVim/docs/git-github-setup.md

 bashCopyeval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519
 ```
-This start a program called "SSH agent" that manages your keys
+> Start a program called "SSH agent" that manages your keys
-Tell the agent about your new key so it can use it
+> Tell the agent about your new key so it can use it

 - **Step 3**: Viewing your public key
-This step lets you see the public part of your key (the part you'll share with GitHub)
+> This step lets you see the public part of your key (the part you'll share with GitHub)
 ```bash
 bashCopycat ~/.ssh/id_ed25519.pub
 ```